BMC Public Health

 Methods: In a randomized controlled trial (RCT), workers participating in an employer-sponsored self-management group intervention will be compared with a no-treatment (wait list) control condition.
 Volunteer employees (n = 300) will be recruited from five participating employers and randomly assigned to intervention or control.
 Participants in the intervention arm will attend facilitated group workshop sessions at work (10 hours total) to explore methods for improving comfort, adjusting work habits, communicating needs effectively, applying systematic problem solving, and dealing with negative thoughts and emotions about work.
 Work engagement and work limitation are the principal outcomes.
 Secondary outcomes include fatigue, job satisfaction, self-efficacy, turnover intention, sickness absence, and health care utilization.
 Measurements will be taken at baseline, 6-, and 12-month follow-up.
 A process evaluation will be performed alongside the randomized trial.

 Discussion: This study will be most relevant for organizations and occupational settings where some degree of job flexibility, leeway, and decision-making autonomy can be afforded to affected workers.
 The study design will provide initial assessment of a novel workplace approach and to understand factors affecting its feasibility and effectiveness.

 Shaw, William S.; Besen, Elyssa; Pransky, Glenn; Boot, Cécile R. L.; Nicholas, Michael K.; McLellan, Robert K.; and Tveito, Torill H., "Manage at Work: A Randomized, Controlled Trial of a Self-Management Group Intervention to Overcome Workplace Challenges Associated with Chronic Physical Health Conditions" (2014).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 690.